 - Align the line of cut with the inner blade guide notch on the base when making 45° bevel cuts. - Make a trial cut in scrap material along a guideline to determine how much you should offset the guideline on the cutting material. - Adjust the angle of the cut to any desired setting between zero and 51.5°.
-Refer to "TO ADJUST BEVEL SETTING" next.
+Refer to "Adjusting the Bevel Setting" next.